 Same thing in New York.

-Just can't can't have those TV images.
+Just can't have those TV images.

-Yep, so they're they're gonna they're gonna give the homeless movie tickets uh in Denver the week of I'm not making it up.
+Yep, so they're going to give the homeless movie tickets in Denver the week.

-Movie tickets, a Democrat national convention.
+Movie tickets, a Democrat National Convention.

 He has shaved eight points off his golf handicap.

-He's taken a corner office in Steve Case's DC conglomeration of finance, entertainment, and health care companies.
+He's taken a corner office in Steve Case's D.C. conglomeration of finance, entertainment, and healthcare companies.

 And more recently, he has taken calls from the Obama campaign seeking his advice on mortgage and housing policy matters.